stephankok/progproject/README.md

 *By Stephan Kok from the University of Amsterdam.*

 <img src="https://github.com/stephankok/progproject/blob/master/doc/final%20images/main.png" align="right" height="326" width="183" >
 The squash club 'S.C.H.I.E.T.
 Squash' wants to show all available trainings to their members.
 The best way to do this is with an app.
-Therefore is now available the S.C.H.I.E.T.
+Therefore, is now available the S.C.H.I.E.T.
 Squash App!

 The mainscreen of the app shows all available trainings.
-These are always visable, so even when you are not signed in.
+These are always visible, so even when you are not signed in.
 But when you want to register you will have to login first.
-If you dont have an account don't worry because you can create one in the app.
+If you don't have an account don't worry because you can create one in the app.
 If you suddenly can't make it to the training or you just pressed a wrong training, you can easily cancel your registration.

-Logged in or not, you will always have premission to go the the contact page.
+Logged in or not, you will always have permission to go the the contact page.
 Here you can find some contact information about the club.

-When users are logged in they will recieve acces to the MegaChat.
-Here all registered user of the app can speak with each other on one big messageboard.
+When users are logged in they will receive access to the MegaChat.
+Here all registered user of the app can speak with each other on one big message board.
 The app is also very dynamic.
-If you want to change your email adress, password, username you can easaly do this at the user account page.
+If you want to change your email address, password, user name you can easily do this at the user account page.

 For the trainers there is a special page, the admin page.
 Here they can add new trainings, change them or even delete them.
-In the admin page all the previous (not deleted) trainings will remain visable.
+In the admin page all the previous (not deleted) trainings will remain visible.

 <img src="https://github.com/stephankok/progproject/blob/master/doc/final%20images/admin.png" align="left" height="326" width="183" >
 <img src="https://github.com/stephankok/progproject/blob/master/doc/final%20images/contact.png"align="left" height="326" width="183" >